-The National Center for Interactive Learning (NCIL) at the Space Science Institute (SSI) is seeking eight library and museum partner sites to host the inaugural national tour of the interactive traveling exhibition Discover Exoplanets: the Search for Alien Earths.
-Public libraries and small museum partners in rural areas and those serving rural populations and underrepresented groups are especially invited to apply.
+The National Center for Interactive Learning (NCIL) at the Space Science Institute (SSI) is seeking nine library sites to host the national tour of the interactive traveling exhibition Discover Exoplanets: the Search for Alien Worlds.
+Public libraries in rural areas and those serving rural populations and underrepresented groups are especially invited to apply.

-Discover Exoplanets will tour from October 2018 through late 2020.
-The eight site pairs selected will host the exhibitions for a period of approximately three months each (minus travel time).
-The exhibitions requires 600 square feet of space for optimal display (each exhibit is approximately 600 square feet).
+Discover Exoplanets will tour from June 2023 through late 2025.
+The sites selected will host the exhibitions for a period of approximately 14 weeks each (minus travel time).
+The exhibition requires 700 square feet of space for optimal display.
 Each host library will be asked to actively participate in a national professional learning community called the STAR Net Online Community.